amp343/resalloc-hw/README.md

 # Resalloc HW

+---

 ## Overview

+### This Repo

+Consists of all you should need to run & test the solution:
+  - a CLI tool for leasing servers, `resalloc`
+  - a config file for `resalloc`
+  - a `docker-compose` file for mocking the problem space

+More detail on usage below

+### Problem & Solution

+**The idea of this problem is that you will use a cli tool on the host machine (`resalloc`) to affect the leasing of server nodes across a virtual network**

 This problem/solution consists of a few components:
 (This is the only repo you will need to run them all, but links are provided to their source for reference)